Blended and Online Learning Development Grants

 In accepting the grant, grantees agree to:

-- Collaborate with both an instructional designer and one or more technical experts.
-Contact the Office of Online Education, OnlineEd@nullwfu.edu or x4810, for more information on instructional design support.
-Technical expertise could come from the Instructional Technology Group, Information Systems, ZSR Library, etc. We also welcome collaborative efforts among faculty.
+- Collaborate with an instructional designer from the Office of Online Education.
+Contact the office OnlineEd@nullwfu.edu or x4810, for more information on instructional design support.

 - Attend several meetings with other grant recipients throughout the summer and fall semesters to share findings and explore pedagogical and technical challenges.
 A schedule of meetings will be arranged among participants.